 - If your injury was caused by defective work equipment

-- If your injury was caused by the intentional conduct of your employer
+- If the intentional conduct of your employer caused your injury

 Because the damages available in a personal injury case typically far exceed those available through the workers' compensation program, it is always a good idea to have your case reviewed by an attorney at our Los Angeles personal injury law firm.

-Contact a Los Angeles Construction Site Injury Lawyer to Discuss Your Case
+Contact Our Injury Lawyers to Discuss Your Case

-To schedule a free consultation with a Los Angeles construction site injury lawyer, please call our law office at 310-734-7974.
-We don’t charge any fee unless we win your case.
+To schedule a free consultation, call our office at 310-734-7974.
+We don't charge any fee unless we win your case.